 CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING INFORMATION AND STATEMENTS

-Certain statements and information contained in this Press Release constitute forward-looking statements.
-More particularly, this Press Release contains forward-looking statements concerning future capital expenditures of the Company, demand for the Company's products and services, drilling activity in North America, pricing of the Company's products and services, introduction of new products and services, manufacturing capacity to meet anticipated demand for the Company's products, and expected exploration and production industry activity.
+Certain statements and information contained in this press release constitute forward-looking information and statements within the meaning of applicable securities laws.
+More particularly, this press release contains forward-looking statements concerning future capital expenditures of the Company and funding thereof, changes and expectations in margins to be experienced by Strad, debt, the ability to maintain payment of dividends, demand for the Company's products and services, drilling activity in North America, pricing of the Company's products and services, introduction of new products and services and the potential for growth and expansion of the Company's business, manufacturing capacity to meet anticipated demand for the Company's products, and expected exploration and production industry activity including the effects of industry trends on demand for the Company's products.
 These statements relate to future events or to the Company's future financial performance and involve known and unknown risks, uncertainties and other factors that may cause the Company's actual results, levels of activity, performance or achievements to be materially different from future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.

 The use of any of the words "expect", "plan", "continue", "estimate", "anticipate", "potential", "targeting", "intend", "could", "might", "should", "believe", "may", "predict", or "will" and similar expressions are intended to identify forward-looking information or statements.
-Various assumptions were used in drawing the conclusions or making the projections contained in the forward-looking statements throughout this Press Release.
-The forward-looking information and statements included in this Press Release are not guarantees of future performance and should not be unduly relied upon.
+Various assumptions were used in drawing the conclusions or making the projections contained in the forward-looking statements throughout this press release.
+The forward-looking information and statements included in this press release are not guarantees of future performance and should not be unduly relied upon.
 Forward-looking statements are based on current expectations, estimates and projections that involve a number of risks and uncertainties, which could cause actual results to differ materially from those anticipated and described in the forward-looking statements.
 Such information and statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking information or statements.
-These factors include, but are not limited to, such things as the impact of general industry conditions, fluctuation of commodity prices, industry competition, availability of qualified personnel and management, stock market volatility and timely and cost effective access to sufficient capital from internal and external sources.
+These factors and assumptions include, but are not limited to, such things as the impact of general industry conditions, fluctuation of commodity prices, industry competition, availability of qualified personnel and management, stock market volatility and timely and cost effective access to sufficient capital from internal and external sources.
 The risks outlined above should not be construed as exhaustive.
 Although management of the Company believes that the expectations reflected in such forward-looking statements are reasonable, it can give no assurance that such expectations will prove to have been correct.
-Accordingly, readers should not place undue reliance upon any of the forward-looking information set out in this Press Release.
-All of the forward-looking statements of the Company contained in this Press Release are expressly qualified, in their entirety, by this cautionary statement.
-Except as required by law, the Company disclaims any intention or obligation to update or revise any forward-looking information or statements, whether the result of new information, future events or otherwise.
+Accordingly, readers should not place undue reliance upon any of the forward-looking information set out in this press release.
+All of the forward-looking statements of the Company contained in this press release speak only as of the date hereof and are expressly qualified, in their entirety, by this cautionary statement.
+The various risks to which the Company is exposed are described in additional detail in the Company's Management Discussion and Analysis and the Annual Information Form.
+Except as may be required by applicable securities laws, the Company disclaims any intention or obligation to update or revise any forward-looking information or statements, whether the result of new information, future events or otherwise.

 This press release shall not constitute an offer to sell, nor the solicitation of an offer to buy, any securities in the United States, nor shall there be any sale of securities mentioned in this press release in any state in the United States in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state.